securityacnz/securityacnz.github.io/index.md

 We are committed to running an event that is inclusive to all and where everyone is welcome.
 There will be no alcohol.
-This event has a [code of conduct](Conduct).
+This event has a [code of conduct](conduct), and we expect everyone to read it and abide by it.
 We reserve the right to remove anyone, for any reason.